False Claims Act and Health Care Fraud

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Health care fraud is a serious problem in the U.S., with costs that can reach an estimated $100 billion annually.
-Health care fraud has become so significant that the U.S. Department of Justice has established a Health Care Fraud Unit with the sole focus of addressing the problem and its ramifications.
+Health care fraud is a serious problem in the U.S., with costs reaching an estimated $100 billion annually.
+Health care fraud has become so significant that the U.S. Department of Justice has established a Health Care Fraud Unit to address the problem.

-The False Claims Act (FCA) is a tool that the government uses to deal with health care fraud cases and one that also allows private citizens to get involved.
-Read on to learn more about the FCA and health care fraud and where to go for help.
+The False Claims Act (FCA) is a federal law that the U.S. government uses to deal with health care fraud cases and allows private citizens to get involved.
+This article will discuss the federal False Claims Act, health care fraud, and where to go for help.

 The FCA is the big stick that the federal government uses against those who file fraudulent claims against it, especially those related to health care.
-With penalties upwards of $10,000 for each false claim in addition to three times the actual damages suffered by the federal government (three times the amount of the false claim), the Act can be quite effective.
+False Claims Act violations can result in penalties upwards of $10,000 for each false claim.
+This is on top of three times the actual damages suffered by the federal government.
+As a result, the act can be quite effective.

-One of the other important aspects of FCA is that which allows private individuals to sue perpetrators of fraud on behalf of the federal government.
-This is what is referred to as its qui tam provision.
-Individuals who become aware of fraudulent health care claims, like those in the billing department of a health care provider, can sue under the FCA and, if successful, may be able to receive up to 30% of any funds recovered.
-Not a bad incentive.
+An important aspect of the FCA is that it allows private people to sue perpetrators of fraud on behalf of the federal government.
+This is its qui tam provision.
+People who become aware of fraudulent health care claims can sue under the FCA through a qui tam action.
+They may receive up to 30% of any funds recovered if successful.
+It's not a bad incentive.

 Examples of Health Care Fraud